 Or click on the image below to visit him….

-I was requested to complete a drawing of Ross Whiteley hitting a wonderful six sixes in the 2017 T20 Blast for Worcestershire CC.
+It was suggested that I complete a drawing of Ross Whiteley hitting a wonderful six sixes in the 2017 T20 Blast for Worcestershire CC.
 After viewing the over I decided to draw all six of the hits.
 It was a great challenge and the largest cricket drawing I have completed.
 Setting the hits out as in a cricket score book they are drawn in charcoal and white charcoal on light grey pastel paper.

 This was a great challenge.
-Initially I was asked to complete one of the hits.
+Initially I was only going to complete one of the hits.
 After watching the footage I decided to sketch them out in my sketchbook with pencil and watercolour to get an idea of which hit I preferred.

 Here is a shot where you can see the sketchbook open at a couple of hits…

 I could not decide which hit to go for so struck on the idea of completing all six.
 At first I thought of producing a long narrow drawing with them all on in order.
 That may have proved tricky with prints and indeed to frame it (maybe another time) so then I thought of setting them out as in a score book, like a dice of six.

 Here is a slide show of some of the shots…..